August 15. Kazinform's timeline of major events

 EVENTS

-2011 – The Farab dance and song theated of the Seifullin Kazakh Agro-Technical Institute wins top honor at the international folklore festival «Varna-2011» in Bulgaria.
+2011 – Farab dance and song theatre of the Kazakh Agro-Technical Institute wins top honors at international folklore festival in Bulgaria.

-2014 – Books by Abai and Mukhtar Auezov are added to the stock of the Abai East Kazakhstan regional library.

-2016 – Kazakhstani track and field athlete Olga Rypakova wins bronze in triple jump at the Summer Olympic Games in Rio de Janeiro.
+2016 – Kazakh file and track athlete Olga Rypakova wins bronze in hop skip and jump flying 14.74 m. at Summer Olympic Games in Rio de Janeiro.

-2016 – Nevada-Semey International Antinuclear Movement institutes the International Antinuclear Youth Alliance.
+2016 – Nevada-Semey International Antinuclear Movement sets up the International Antinuclear Youth Alliance.

-2019 – Kazakhstani ‘Nick Vujicic’ Ali Turganbekov awards the UEFA Cup to FC Liverpool.
-Ali is invited to the match between FC Liverpool and FC Chelsea for this special occasion.